chetnapriyadarshini-iiit/beatit-ai-model-train/README.md

 ```

 ## Start here
 This is a sample code repository that demonstrates how you can organize your code for an ML business solution.
 This code repository is created as part of creating a Project in SageMaker.
+This project is a part of model develop, train and deploy pipeline, specifically model develop stage.

-In this example, we are solving the abalone age prediction problem using the abalone dataset (see below for more on the dataset).
-The following section provides an overview of how the code is organized and what you need to modify.
+In this example, we are solving the KKBox prediction challenge.
+Dataset is coming from https://www.kaggle.com/competitions/kkbox-churn-prediction-challenge/data The following section provides an overview of how the code is organized and what you need to modify.
 In particular, `pipelines/pipelines.py` contains the core of the business logic for this problem.
 It has the code to express the ML steps involved in generating an ML model.
 You will also find the code for that supports preprocessing and evaluation steps in `preprocess.py` and `evaluate.py` files respectively.

-Once you understand the code structure described below, you can inspect the code and you can start customizing it for your own business case.
-This is only sample code, and you own this repository for your business use case.
-Please go ahead, modify the files, commit them and see the changes kick off the SageMaker pipelines in the CICD system.

 You can also use the `sagemaker-pipelines-project.ipynb` notebook to experiment from SageMaker Studio before you are ready to checkin your code.